debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 If so, remove TEST001 above.
 If not — do you see TEST001?
 If you *do* see TEST001 but not the comments, then ask for help, see below.
 If you don't see TEST001, you added the comments code at the wrong place, or you're looking at the wrong page.

+Again, note that Talkyard also is forum software, with chat and Q&A features — so you can create a community for your website, integrated with the blog comments.

 You can ask for help in [the support forum][support-cat], and [suggest ideas][ideas-cat].
 Or post a comment below on this page (test comments are fine too).